The Doubting Game

 “Not sure.
 All I know is that I’m sitting here eating a bowl of cereal that I didn’t get from the kitchen, if there is a kitchen.”

 “Well, you know, maybe there are clues in this house that will tell us who we are.
-Actually, check your pockets,” said Kev.
+Check your pockets,” said Kev.

 Kev checked his pockets and found a wallet.
 Inside the wallet he found a driver’s license.
 His name was Kev Pryce.
-What kind of name was Kev?
-Kev thought it was a stupid name, a silly abbreviation.
-He would have much preferred the name Jeremy.
+It didn’t sound familiar at all.
+In fact, he thought it a rather stupid name.
+Who would name their kid Kev?

 “I think my name is Clive,” said Clive, holding up his driver’s license.